 You can also attempt really aggressive plays, like flashing into the enemy team to get a good Nevermoveengage, and save this active to keep yourself from being instantly destroyed.

 - Rabadon's Deathcap is an amazing second or third item versus teams running little magic resistance.
-If they do have MRES, consider a Liandry's Torment: its passive procs on every single Swain ability (even his ult, meaning you're getting it in up to three targets).
+If they do have MRES, consider a Liandry's Anguish: its passive procs on every single Swain ability (even his ult, meaning you're getting it in up to three targets).

 Rabadon also highly increases Swain's damage output and self-healing.
 If you are really ahead and do not fear enemy burst, you can buy this as your second item for a great boost to your overall survivability and damage.